craftcms/docs/docs/commerce/1.x/docs/address-model.md

 Returns the `stateName` if it exists, otherwise the related state’s name.

 ## getCountry()
-Returns the related Country Model is it exists, or a blank string if it does not.
+Returns the related [Country model](country-model.md) is it exists, or a blank string if it does not.

 ## getState()
-Returns the related State Model is it exists, or null if it does not.
+Returns the related [State model](state-model.md) is it exists, or null if it does not.